 - Companies have multiple card programs for various employees and offices - All data needs to be pulled together and managed under one hood.

 - Many companies have dynamic assignments for cards - More than one employee can be using the same card, or an employee might get assigned a new card.
 These cases, which are pretty common, bring inconsistencies in T&E reporting and analytics.

 As a result of these operational inefficiencies, finance teams often find themselves lost between transactions and receipts.
 Consequently, the impact is seen in reconciliation, which later translates into poor or hacked compliance.
-While certain problems here can’t be corrected by software, a lot of them can be tackled with the right set of features in your T&E software – Exactly what we’ve built here at Fyle.
+While certain problems here can’t be corrected by software, a lot of them can be tackled with the right set of features in an T&E software - Exactly what we’ve built here at Fyle.